Saturday, May 2, 2026

 Ariel: (suck-hole)

 Sasha: -- and he has a special power that lets him move any adjacent allies 3 spaces before he takes his turn.
-So Cobra Commander goes one-two-three and then Storm Shadow goes one-two-three and then Doctor Mindbender actually goes.
+So Cobra Commander goes one-two-three and then Storm Shadow goes one-two-three and then Doctor Mindbender actually goes for a real turn.
 He's not going far, though, because I want him to end up next to both of my guys again.

 Ariel: Dang, that's a cool power.
 You're smart!